tohesala/robocloud-examples/example_jupyter_cat/README.md

 # Jupyter Cat

-This is a Jupyterlab version of Google Cat.
+Jupyterlab version of Google Cat.

-This example contains scripts that show how Jupyterlab can be used as a development environment for RPA.
+Example contains scripts that show how Jupyterlab can be used as a development environment for RPA.
 Scripts are implemented for Ubuntu 19.04, but should be easy to adapt for other Linux distributions.
 Windows versions are yet to come.

 ## prepare_development_environment.sh

-After following the instructions in Prepare Ubuntu 19.04 for Jupyterlab this script will create a Python 3 virtual environment and install all packages that are required for the RPA task execution or Jupyterlab development.
+Follow the instructions in Prepare Ubuntu 19.04 for Jupyterlab and then type:

+    scripts/prepare_development_environment.sh

+Script creates a Python 3 virtual environment and uses pip to

+- Install / Update: wheel, pip and setuptools
+- Install packages for running the Task (requirements.txt)
+- Install Jupyterlab packages (jupyterlab and robotkernel)

+Then script initializes Jupyterlab and webdriver.

+After this script, jupyterlab editing can be started by running:

+    scripts/jupyter.sh

+## prepare_and_run.sh

+This script calls:

+    prepare.sh
+    run.sh

+It can be used to run the task from Robocloud without installing development dependencies.